-Great Lakes ERMA® is an online mapping tool for coastal pollution cleanup, restoration, and response efforts in the Great Lakes Basin, from Minnesota to New York in the United States and from Ontario to Quebec in Canada.
+Great Lakes ERMA is an online mapping tool facilitating coastal pollution cleanup, restoration, and response efforts in the Great Lakes Basin, from Minnesota to New York in the United States, and from Ontario to Quebec in Canada.
 In addition to providing information on natural resources, habitat, weather, water levels, and currents, Great Lakes ERMA includes the most comprehensive collection of environmental contaminant data for the region.
 This information is provided in a centralized, easy-to-use mapping system for use by environmental responders, resource managers, and other decision-makers.